Chyannetech/TravelMoire-Frontend/README.md

 # Travel Moire VZ.
 2

-#### TravelMoire is a Full Stack React CRUD web appliction that was created to encourage traveling, especially the exploration of hidden adventures around the world.
+#### TravelMoire is a Full Stack React CRUD web appliction that was created to encourage traveling and discovering new adventures around the world.

 ## Technologies Used
 * JavaScript